British Rail Class 302: Service history

 Some Class 302s were used for crew training in Manchester before the Class 304 units were introduced in April 1960.

 They were among the first electric units delivered to the Eastern Region and, although ordered for the LT&S electrification, a route they were long associated with, they were used initially on the Liverpool Street to Hertford East, Bishop's Stortford and Enfield Town lines when they were electrified in November 1960.
 The 302s also stepped in when electrification was extended from Chelmsford to Colchester in 1961 and when the Class 305 units were having problems on the then new north-east London electric services.
 Some formations were temporarily reduced to three cars for the Enfield Town services.

 The first 25 units remained on the GE main line for the bulk of their lives, with the remainder operating on the LT&S from Fenchurch Street from 1962.

 Between November 1961 and June 1962, the class suffered traction motor insulation trouble which meant the motors had to be re-wound.

 302312 was used as a test bed for silicon rectifier technology and a Brentford transformer from 1962 to 1964, then used to test thyristor control equipment until 1972, becoming the first electric train so fitted in the UK.

 Unit 302 244 was involved in an accident in 1972 with a lorry at a level crossing at Low Street railway station in Tilbury, after which it was decided to scrap the leading carriage, BDTC 75292.
 This was replaced with DTSO 77164, originally belonging to a Manchester-Bury Line Class 504.
 It remained like this until May 1983 when it acquired a spare BDTC, 75298, from withdrawn unit 302250.

-In 1987-88, 6 units were short formed with the removal of the trailer composite (TCsoL) and based at Ilford EMD for work on the GE lines.
+In 1987–88, 6 units were short formed with the removal of the trailer composite (TCsoL) and based at Ilford EMD for work on the GE lines.

 Following the privatisation of British Rail, ownership of the last 30 units passed to Eversholt Rail Group with all units being leased by LTS Rail.

-The run-down of class 302s started in 1984 with the majority being phased out when Class 310 where introduced on to the LT&S in 1988 with last 30 units being withdrawn by 1998 with the introduction of Class 317 in 1997 and with extra Class 312 in 1998.
+The run-down of class 302s started in 1984 with the majority being phased out when Class 310 were introduced on to the LT&S in 1988 with last 30 units being withdrawn by 1998 with the introduction of Class 317 in 1997 and with extra Class 312 in 1998.